MENU

 Combat Damage step

-First, the active player announces how much damage the attacking creatures assign in the order chosen in the previous step.
+First, the active player announces how much damage the attacking creatures assign.
 Then the defending player does the same for the blocking creatures.
 Then all damage is dealt simultaneously.
 This and only this damage is combat damage.

 Assigning and dealing combat damage does not use the stack.
 Players do not get priority between assigning and dealing combat damage, and cannot do anything until it is dealt.